phaupt/atclient/README.md

 Serial port is auto detected at start and re-initialized in case of communication interruption.

-Note that any GET-INPUT proactive STK commands will be responded with default code '123456'.
+Note that any GET-INPUT proactive STK commands will always be responded with the value '123456'.

 `pi@raspberypi:~/atclient $ java -Dlog.file=GsmClient.log -Dlog4j.configurationFile=log4j2.xml -cp "./class:./lib/*" com.swisscom.atclient.GsmClient`